luboganev/luboganev.github.io/about.md

 <img src="{{ site.url }}/images/projects_bragi.png" style="width: 4rem; height: 4rem" alt="Bragi Android app icon">{: .align-left}

 The Bragi App is the smart extension of The Dash, The World’s First Truly Wireless Smart Earphones.
 It allows you to connect your smartphone, customise controls and discover the features of The Dash.
-My main responsibilities in this project included architecting, building, testing and maintaining the native Android application.
-In addition to the app, I was involved into architecting, building, testing and maintaining the Android Mobile SDK for 3rd party developers as well as integrating it into cooperation projects with partner companies.
 I worked as part of an in-house agile cross-functional software development team.
+Here are my key achievements and tasks in this position:

+- Developed and maintained mobile companion app for wireless hearables.
+- Implemented numerous prototypes and demo research projects, investigating possible innovations in the domain.
+- Integrated custom BLE protocols for real-time device communication and firmware updates.
+- Adopted Kotlin as main programming language.
+- Technical lead for a team of 3 developers.
+- Mentored a junior developer.
+- Adopted high performance, high resilience work style in a very competitive startup environment.
+- Contributed to products in direct competition with hearables by Apple and Samsung.

 <div style="clear:left;"/>